THIS TEA IS NOW AVAILABLE FOR PRE-ORDER

 – What is it, Sifu?
 We've never seen anything like this before! – they exclaimed

 Lao Cha Tou (老茶头) means "Old Tea Heads".
-It's a particular type of cooked pu-erh – fermented tea common in China.
-It comes in the form of small lumps and is the result of agglomeration during the pile-fermentation processing of Pu-erh tea.
+It's a particular type of "Cooked Pu-erh" – fermented tea common in China.
+It comes in the form of small lumps and is the result of agglomeration during the pile-fermentation processing of Shou Pu-erh tea.
 Compared with loose-leaf tea, Lao Cha Tou is richer in content and far more resistant to brewing.
-As a result, it releases thicker and denser tea liquor.
+As a result, it produces thicker, denser tea liquor.

 Our Lao Cha Tou comes from the ancient tea trees of the Bulang Mountain in Yunnan.
-Bulang Mountain has a reputation for its old tea trees and specific terroir.
-The local minority pride themselves as the first people to cultivate tea trees on these lands about 1800 years ago.
-This Lao Cha Tou comes from tea trees growing at an altitude of 1 600m in the ancient forests of Xishuangbanna.
+Bulang Mountain is known for its old tea trees and distinctive terroir.
+The local minority pride themselves on being the first people to cultivate tea trees on these lands about 1800 years ago.
+This Lao Cha Tou is made from tea trees grown at an altitude of 1,600m in the ancient forests of Xishuangbanna.

-During the pu-erh fermentation process, workers sprinkle water on the pile of tea leaves, leading to a fermentation process development.
-In this process, every once in a while, it is necessary to manually turn over the tea pile to avoid overheating the tea inside.
-After repeated turning, the tea leaves will release pectin along with their juice.
-Because pectin is sticky, some tea leaves will stick together, becoming lumps.
-Usually, tea farmers pick out these lumps of tea, untie them by hand, and then put them back in the tea pile.
+During the pu-erh fermentation process, workers sprinkle water on the pile of tea leaves, leading to the development of the fermentation process.
+During this process, it is necessary to occasionally turn over the tea pile to prevent overheating.
+After repeated turning, the high-quality tea leaves release juice rich in pectin and sugar.
+Because pectin is sticky, some tea leaves, under the pressure of weight, stick together, becoming lumps.
+Typically, tea farmers remove these lumps of tea, untie them by hand, and then return them to the tea pile.
 Still, some of them are too dense and break if untied.
-Therefore they go into a separate pile and become the so-called "lump tea", also called "old tea heads".
+Therefore, they go into a separate pile and become the so-called "lump tea", also called "old tea heads".
 Generally, Lao Cha Tou accounts for 0.8~1.5% of the total production volume.
 Needless to say, this is a rare type of tea.
-This cooked pu-erh tea has undergone a clean fermentation on a wooden floor, without soil contact.
+This cooked pu-erh tea has undergone a clean fermentation on a wooden floor, without contact with soil.

-This Lao Cha Tou will provide a balanced, medium body paired with a prominent aroma.
-Notes of dates and, once brewed, earth and leather, will emerge along the brewings.
+This Lao Cha Tou offers a balanced, medium-bodied profile with a prominent aroma.
+Notes of dates and, once brewed, earth and leather will emerge.
 The taste is sweet, with notes of dates and plum jam.
-The bright red soup is clear and transparent.
-We recommend "waking up" the tea with the first flush of 10+ secs.
+The bright red soup is clear.
+We recommend "waking up" the tea with the first flush of 10 seconds or more.
 It will soften the tight lump and help the tea reveal its qualities.
-You can continue with rinsing and brewing as usual.
+Then, you can continue with brewing as usual.
 While being particularly resistant to brewing, this tea is also excellent for boiling (watch the video below).
-We recommend simmering the Lao Cha Tou over a small fire for about 10-15 min after the brewing to enjoy its sweet and earthy essence fully.
+We recommend simmering the Lao Cha Tou over a small fire for 10-15 minutes after brewing to fully enjoy its sweet, earthy essence.

 Watch a video on how to boil tea